Are you getting important DHA to help nourish your baby’s rapidly developing brain, vision, and fine motor skills?

 Did you know...?

 Your joints may be loosening up.
 During pregnancy, a hormone called relaxin is being produced.
-Its likely purpose: to help the cervix open when you give birth.
+Its likely purpose isn't to help you when you're 12 weeks pregnant, it's to help the cervix open when you eventually give birth.
 This same hormone can also loosen up ligaments throughout your body, which may make you more prone to injury during exercise and movement.
 To protect joints, keep motions slow and steady, whether you’re working out or lifting a bag of groceries.

 Your Baby at 12 Weeks Pregnant